 According to media reports following the questioning, Pinochet tells the judge that he has no knowledge of the disappearances and claims that mid-level military officers coordinated Operation Condor.

-Less than two weeks later, on 13 December, Judge Guzmán declares that Pinochet is fit to stand trial and charges him with nine counts of kidnapping and one of murder arising out of the Operation Condor case.
-Pinochet is to be placed under house arrest.
+On 13 December Judge Guzmán declares that Pinochet is fit to stand trial and charges him with nine counts of kidnapping and one of murder arising out of the Operation Condor case.

-According to Judge Guzmán, while Pinochet "is very physically deteriorated ... he has coherence in his psychological capacity and he understands question (and) gives appropriate answers."
+According to Judge Guzmán, while Pinochet "is very physically deteriorated ... he has coherence in his psychological capacity and he understands questions (and) gives appropriate answers".

 On 20 January the Supreme Court gives Judge Sergio Munoz permission to search for secret international bank accounts held by Pinochet.
 According to Judge Munoz, the former dictator's fortune could amount to US$15 million.
 Judge Munoz later raises the estimate to US$27 million.

-(In September 2009 Judge Manuel Valderrama puts and exact value on the figure, saying that shortly before his death the accounts of Pinochet and his family totalled US$25,978,602.79.
-The University of Chile estimates that less than 10% of this amount could have been sourced from military salary.)
+In September 2009 Judge Manuel Valderrama puts an exact value on the figure, saying that shortly before his death the accounts of Pinochet and his family totalled US$25,978,602.79.
+The University of Chile estimates that less than 10% of this amount could have been sourced from Pinochet's military salary.

-Meanwhile, Judge Sergio Munoz accuses Pinochet of corruption, falsifying documents, tax fraud and money laundering and asks the Appeals Court to remove his immunity from prosecution so the charges can be brought to trial.
+Judge Munoz accuses Pinochet of corruption, falsifying documents, tax fraud and money laundering and asks the Appeals Court to remove his immunity from prosecution so the charges can be brought to trial.
 Chile's tax agency also promises to pursue tax fraud charges against Pinochet, even if he pays his back taxes.
-(Pinochet does pay about US$2 million in back taxes during the year.)
+Pinochet does pay about US$2 million in back taxes during the year.

 On 7 June the Appeals Court removes Pinochet's immunity from prosecution for tax evasion charges relating to the former dictator's secret foreign bank accounts.
 Pinochet is accused of not paying US$9.2 million in taxes from 1984 to 2004.
 If convicted he could face up to five years in jail.

-On 17 November 'The Guardian' publishes extracts from a record of interview between Pinochet and Judge Victor Montiglio.
+On 17 November 'The Guardian' newspaper publishes extracts from a record of interview between Pinochet and the prosecutor for the Operation Colombo case, Judge Victor Montiglio.